chucktilbury/Assembler/README.md

 # Assembler

-This is the assembler and virtual machine for the Goldfish language.
+This is a register based virtual machine and the assembler for the Goldfish language.
 The idea is to create an assembler and virtual machine, along with support programs that will allow clear definition of any construct.
 It should be as simple as possible and still allow for robust programming.
+For efficiency and speed, only the most basic functions are implemented in assembly.
+As much functionality as possible is moved out to native code.
+So the actual assembly language is limited to flow control, arithmetic, and the native code interface.
 The Goldfish compiler will compile to assembly for this assembler and VM.

 The assembler makes several passes on the source code in order to allow for things like referencing labels before they are defined.
 - Multiple passes over the AST allows for optimizations.